 Running a fully-fledged marketing campaign can be challenging and exciting, but what if all your efforts don’t actually help the company grow?
 Evaluating the performance and impact of a campaign is incredibly important precisely because it helps you determine whether the investments in your marketing efforts bring added value to your brand.

 Ask yourself: for X amount that you spend on marketing, how much are you generating back in terms of profit and revenue growth?

 Marketing Return on Investment (ROI) refers to the practice of asking this question in order to understand and measure the impact of a company’s marketing initiatives against their profit and revenue growth.

 By measuring marketing ROI, brands can determine whether a marketing campaign is effective or ineffective with regards to driving revenue.
 And since marketing’s primary purpose is often to drive sales, it’s vital to learn as much as you can about your marketing costs and their yield.

-The insights gathered from this practice is generally used to justify marketing spend and budget allocation for ongoing and future campaigns and initiatives.
+The insights gathered from this practice is generally used to justify marketing spend and budget allocation for ongoing campaigns and initiatives as well as .
 The value of marketing ROI thereby lies in its ability to help marketers and C-suites make strategic business decisions that are insight-driven.

 Why is Marketing ROI Valuable?

 Marketing ROI’s true value is its ability to optimise marketing efforts.
 The insights drawn from measuring and understanding one’s marketing ROI are used to shape the marketing investment choices a business makes.